AlekPet/ComfyUI_Custom_Nodes_AlekPet/TranslateNode/README.md

 ## Changelog:

-> 2024.02.17 - Change name nodes js and python file for correct, and fix not saved selected languages in deep_translator node.
+> 2024.02.17 - Change name nodes js and python file for correct, and fix not load selected languages in deep_translator node, when load workflow templates.
 >
 > 2024.01.20 - Added support used official key api for googletranslate (add to the enviroment key: **GOOGLE_TRANSLATION_API_KEY** and your key value)
 >